Portland Maine, USA Travel Guide

 Minimize single-use plastics.
 Carry a reusable water bottle (Stanley Tumbler) and a reusable shopping bag.

 Engage respectfully with locals.
-Be open to learning about their way of life.
+Be open to learning about how they live.

 Support local artists and craftspeople, valuing their traditional and contemporary skills.